strudelbots/strudel-public/devops_scripts/README_template.md

 </pre>

 ## Frequently Asked Questions
+Here's a refined version of your README file for improved style and conciseness:

+---

+## Frequently Asked Questions

-1. **How do I know if Strudel is working?**
+#### How can I verify that Strudel is working?
-   - Answer: You can check the logs of the Strudel action in the GitHub Actions tab.
+Check the logs for the Strudel action in the **GitHub Actions** tab.

-2. **Does strudel collect any IP or PII  from my repository?**
+#### Does Strudel collect any IP or PII from my repository?
-   - No, Strudel does not collect any IP or PII from your repository.
-Strudel collects encrypted metadata in the following format:
+No, Strudel does not collect any IP or PII from your repository.
+It gathers only encrypted metadata in the following format:

 ```json
 {"f0b25bddf6b3213fd77fa89b02d8d3d5": [[3, 12]]}
 ```
-This format cryptographically ensures that no-one, including Strudel, can reverse engineers your code.
+This format is cryptographically secure and ensures that no one, including Strudel, can reverse-engineer your code.

 ## Roadmap
 ### Add trace-level logging code to your pull request